 Unless you hate your ears (and everyone else’s), get your guitar in tune before recording.

-On OS X, the tuner button is found in the main toolbar; on iOS, it only appears when viewing an Amp track.
+On macOS, the tuner button is found in the main toolbar; on iOS, it appears when viewing an Amp track.
 Use the levels indicator to get your strings sounding perfect.

 Amp presets in GarageBand aren’t fixed effects.
 Instead, they are digital recreations of real-world amps.

 This means you can fiddle with dials to get the perfect sound for your current recording, adjusting gain, EQ, reverb, distortion, presence, and other settings.